 I spent a semester in Sweden during my high school years.
-During this time, I spent half of the day going to a course to learn Swedish, and the other half was at my school attending the regular Swedish high school classes.
+During this time, I spent half of the day going to a course to learn Swedish, and the other half was at my school, attending the regular Swedish high school classes.

 In Sweden, most of the population can speak fluent English.
 But even if they can speak English, the Swedish government supports many courses that offer immigrants and professionals who will live and work in Sweden the chance to learn Swedish.
-The Swedish government supports these courses because they believe that learning Swedish will help individuals integrate into Swedish society.
+The Swedish government supports these courses because they believe learning Swedish will help individuals integrate into Swedish society.

 Swedes and The English Language